CassieShumway/blog/source/2014-04-09-mixing-typeface.html.markdown

 <div class="font-example">
   <div class="font-example-inner">
     <p class="font-roboto-bold">ROBOTO TYPEFACE</p>
-    <p class="font-roboto-light">This light weight 300 Roboto typeface works well with its heavier 700 weight as a headline.
+    <p class="font-roboto-light remove-margin-bottom">This light weight 300 Roboto typeface works well with its heavier 700 weight as a headline.
 By using different weights, you can vary your typeface to give visual hierarchy.</p>
   </div>
 </div>